High order discretization methods for spatial-dependent epidemic models: Conclusions and further work

-In this paper the SIR model for epidemic propagation is extended to include spatial dependence.
-The existence and uniqueness of the continuous solution were proved, along with properties corresponding to biological observations.
-For the numerical solution, different choices of cubature, interpolation and time integration methods are studied.
-It is shown that for a sufficient small time-step restriction, the numerical solution preserves a discrete analogue of the properties of the original continuous system.
-This bound was also made sharper, and an adaptive step-size technique is also suggested for the explicit Euler method in \cref{subsec:FE}.
-These theorems were confirmed by numerical experiments, while the errors of cubature formulas and the order of accuracy of the time discretization methods are also discussed.
+In this paper, the SIR model for epidemic propagation is extended to include spatial dependence.
+The existence and uniqueness of the continuous solution are proved, along with properties corresponding to biological observations.
+For the numerical solution, different choices of quadrature, interpolation, and time integration methods are studied.
+It is shown that for a sufficiently small time-step restriction, the numerical solution preserves a discrete analog of the properties of the original continuous system.
+The step-size bound is improved compared to previous results.
+An adaptive step-size technique is also suggested for the explicit Euler method, and we have determined step-size bounds for higher order methods.
+Analytic results are confirmed by numerical experiments, while the errors of quadrature formulas and the order of accuracy of the time discretization methods are also discussed.

-A possible extension of the work presented in this paper is to study diffusion spatial-dependent SIR systems, including the effect of fractional diffusion.
-Results for the preservation of qualitative properties can be potentially obtained.
-Moreover the inclusion the births and natural deaths in the system and dropping the conservation property makes the model more realistic.
+The work presented in this paper can be extended to diffusion spatial-dependent SIR systems, and also include the effect of fractional diffusion.
+Results for the preservation of qualitative properties of such a system could be potentially obtained in a similar fashion as in the current manuscript.
+Moreover, the inclusion the births and natural deaths in the system and dropping the conservation property could make the model more realistic.
+Several biological and epidemiological metrics, for instance, the basic reproduction number, could be also estimated.
 It would be interesting to study the influence of such modification in the behavior of the continuous and also the numerical solution.